JamesLinus/kenokabe.github.io/README.md

  `/contents/scheme/` is the directory of the site scheme.

- `scheme.html` and other files controls the site appearce.
+ `scheme.html` and other files controls the site appearance.